evils/clarissa/README.md

 <pre>
 --<b>interface</b> or -I
-	set the Interface used (one per instance)
---interval or -i
+	set the Interface used.
+If set to "any", -n 0 is forced --interval or -i
 	set the interval (in milliseconds)
 --<b>nags</b> or -n